fazalraza1/Inject-App-VNet/README.md

 ### Step 5
 Configure App Service as a backend in Application Gateway

-Use steps outlined in the below articker to confiure App Service as a backend in Application Gateway. https://docs.microsoft.com/en-us/azure/application-gateway/configure-web-app-portal
+Use steps outlined in the below article to confiure App Service as a backend in Application Gateway. https://docs.microsoft.com/en-us/azure/application-gateway/configure-web-app-portal

 ### Step 6
 Create the access restriction using service endpoints.

-After the Application Gateway is deployed, next step is to enable Service Endpoint in subnet where Application Gateway is deployed.